Maxim Trankov: Early life

-Early years

 Trankov first stepped onto the ice in the fall of 1987 in Perm; his parents wanted him involved in a sport.
 He left skating for a while but returned and joined the husband-and-wife coaches Valeri Tiukov and Valentina Tiukova.
 Trankov was growing quite tall and a coach suggested he take up pair skating when he was 11.
 He recalled, "I said no at first because I was afraid to grab the hand of a girl, but I tried it and then I liked it."

 He first skated with Olesya Korchagina for two years, then Ksenia Vasilieva for two years, then Irina Bogomolova.
 In the summer of 1999 at age 15, he was invited to Saint Petersburg to skate with Irina Ulanova, the daughter of Lyudmila Smirnova and Alexei Ulanov.

 Trankov and fellow pair skater Alexander Smirnov lived at the rink, sleeping in the stands or in the coaches' room, and struggled for food but told their parents they were staying in a dormitory.
 After about a year and a half, Trankov moved in with soldiers who had quarters under the tribune.
 He was given one free cafeteria meal a day and someone would occasionally bring him food.
 After three years, he was able to get his own apartment.

 Ulanova/Trankov skated together for three years and were fifth at the Russian Junior Championships, but the partnership dissolved when he was 18 due to height and jumping issues.
 An acquaintance suggested a partner in the United States but Trankov's visa application was declined.
 He joined husband-and-wife coaches Ludmila Velikova and Nikolai Velikov shortly after in 2002.
 He skated for one year with Natalia Shestakova; had he joined the group a few months earlier, the Velikovs would have paired him with Julia Obertas.
 Maria Mukhortova / Pavel Lebedev were also in the same practice group; in 2002, Mukhortova declined to switch partners due to her good results with Lebedev but friction with him would lead her to accept Trankov's offer a year later.